top of page

 DESCRIPTION:

 The Marshall Legacy Institute (MLI) is a non-profit organization located in Arlington, VA.
 While landmines do not plague the United States, for many communities in war-torn countries, mines and explosives pose a constant threat to security and safety.
 MLI’s mission is to help war-torn countries recover from conflict by promoting hope, growth, and stability.
-Over the past 26 years, MLI has focused our efforts on mine action and social impact programs to address the myriad needs faced by these conflict-affected communities.
-MLI’s Mine Action Programs include our Mine Detection Dog Partnership Program (MDDPP), which seeks to improve the quantity and quality of Mine Detection Dogs (MDDs) worldwide; our Children Against Mines Program, which fosters global citizenship and engages youth in the United States and landmine-affected countries in the landmine issue; and our Survivors’ Assistance Program, which provides life-enhancing medical assistance & vocational training to mine survivors, especially to women and children.
+Over the past 28 years, MLI has focused our efforts on mine action and social impact programs to address the myriad needs faced by these conflict-affected communities.
+MLI’s Mine Action Programs include our Mine Detection Dog Partnership Program (MDDPP), which seeks to improve the quantity and quality of Mine Detection Dogs (MDDs) worldwide; our Children Against Mines Program, which fosters global citizenship and engages youth in the United States and landmine-affected countries in the landmine issue; and our Survivors’ Assistance Program, which provided life-enhancing medical assistance & vocational training to mine survivors, especially to women and children.
 MLI’s Social Impact Programs began as a way to assist communities in post-conflict countries to live a more fulfilling life.
-Our Peacemakers and Problem Solvers and Peace through Sport programs educate and connect youth in matters of leadership development and community engagement.
+Our Peacemakers and Problem Solvers and Peace Through Sport programs educate and connect youth in matters of leadership development and community engagement.
 Ethnic reconciliation and women’s empowerment initiatives round out of social impact portfolio, to help promote peace and the engagement of women in society.

 Since our founding in 1997, MLI has a long and successful track record of implementing programs in over 13 mine-contaminated countries.
 For more details about our work around the world, please visit our website: www.marshall-legacy.org.